-For more information about the issues covered in this chapter, including demergers, see the Guide to capital gains tax 2015 and You and your shares 2015 (NAT 2632).
+For more information about the topics covered in this chapter, including demergers, see the Guide to capital gains tax 2016 and You and your shares 2016 (NAT 2632).

-You can obtain some information on key transactions involving major companies and other institutions at ato.gov.au/cgt and searching for Events affecting shareholders.
-These transactions include mergers, takeovers, demergers, demutualisations, returns of capital, share buy-backs, and declarations by liquidators and administrators that shares are worthless.
+For information on key transactions involving major companies and other institutions, see Events affecting shareholders under the 'In detail' tab at ato.gov.au/cgt.
+These transactions include:

+- mergers

+- takeovers

+- demergers

+- demutualisations

+- returns of capital

+- share buy-backs, and

+- declarations by liquidators and administrators that shares are worthless.